8 Things You Should Never Do When Texting Your Partner

 Don’t go nuts with the emojis

 If you’re over the age of 15, an emoji every other text should be more than enough.
 “Too many can come across as cheesy and immature, and many times can be misinterpreted,” says Lester.
 This is why you always end up dating your “type,” according to science.

 “LMFAO, WYD, and K have their time and place,” explains Sharon.
 “It’s called high school.
 Adults use adult words, so lavish your S/O with the extra seconds it takes to spell something out.
 And avoid peppering cheeky texts with “lol” because it’s juvenile and dilutes your message.”
 Don’t miss these 9 habits that are subtly sabotaging your relationship.

 Shallon says that while getting into a text argument may seem smart or possibly even inevitable, it’s one of the worst moves you can make, and that’s because it’s really hard to interpret another person’s tone when they’re typing.
 “Most communication is nonverbal,” she says.
 “Try saying something like ‘I feel like we’re misinterpreting each other’s tone right now.'”
 Then agree to pick up the conversation later in person.
 Find out 15 surprising reasons your partner doesn’t want to have sex.

 Never text when you’re angry

 Mad texting is always trouble, so keep it fair.
 “Wait until you cool off a bit, and your head is clearer,” says professional matchmaker Bonnie Winston.
 “Impulsively sprouting mean or nasty remarks by text cannot be undone easily.
 As hard as it might be, give yourself some time to calm down and reason, and think it through.
 This goes for partners, as well as anyone you really care about.”
-Here are 7 ways to fight fair in a relationship.

 Don’t wake the other person up